Ad-hoc Strategic Intervention

 What The Work Covers

-Inside the SF-3 engagement.
+Inside the engagement.
 Specific deliverables, specific cadence.

 What the work covers